Jeremy Taylor

 Eventually, he was allowed to live quietly in Wales, where he became the private chaplain of the Earl of Carbery.
 After the Restoration, he was made Bishop of Down and Connor in Ireland.
-He also became vice-chancellor of the University of Dublin.
+He also became Vice-Chancellor of the University of Dublin.

+He is remembered in the liturgical calendars of the Church of England and other Anglican churches.

 Early life

 Taylor was born in Cambridge, the son of a barber, Nathaniel.
-He was baptised on 15 August 1613.
+He was baptised, as a child, on 15 August 1613 at Holy Trinity Church, Cambridge.
 His father was educated and taught him grammar and mathematics.
-He was then educated at the Perse School, Cambridge, before going to Gonville and Caius College at Cambridge University where he gained a Bachelor of Arts degree in 1630/1631 and a Master of Arts degree in 1634.
+He was then educated at the Perse School, Cambridge, before going to Gonville and Caius College, Cambridge, where he gained a Bachelor of Arts degree in 1630/1631 and a Master of Arts degree in 1634.

 The best evidence of his diligence as a student is the enormous learning of which he showed so easy a command in later years.
 In 1633, although still below the canonical age, he took holy orders, and accepted the invitation of Thomas Risden, a former fellow student, to supply his place for a short time as lecturer at St Paul's Cathedral.

 Career under Laud

 Archbishop William Laud sent for Taylor to preach in his presence at Lambeth, and took the young man under his wing.
 Taylor did not vacate his fellowship at Cambridge before 1636, but he spent, apparently, much of his time in London, for Laud desired that his considerable talents should receive better opportunities for study and improvement than the obligations of constant preaching would permit.
-In November 1635 he had been nominated by Laud to a fellowship at All Souls College, Oxford, where, says Wood (Athen.
-Oxon., Ed.
-Bliss, iii.
-781), love and admiration still waited on him.
+In November 1635 he had been nominated by Laud to a fellowship at All Souls College, Oxford, where, says Antony Wood, love and admiration still waited on him.
 He seems, however, to have spent little time there.
 He became chaplain to his patron the archbishop, and chaplain in ordinary to Charles I.

 At Oxford, William Chillingworth was then busy with his magnum opus, The Religion of Protestants, and it is possible that through his discussions with Chillingworth Taylor may have been turned towards the liberal movement of his age.
-After two years in Oxford, he was presented, in March 1638, by William Juxon, Bishop of London, to the rectory of Uppingham, in Rutland.
+After two years in Oxford, he was presented, in March 1638, by William Juxon, Bishop of London, to the rectory of Uppingham in Rutland.
 There he settled down to the work of a country priest.